Venezuela entry requirements for Portugal passport holders

 Hotel booking or host invitation

-Carry a printed hotel reservation or a letter from your host with their address and contact number.
-Officers sometimes ask where you are staying, especially if you arrive without a clear itinerary.
+Carry a hotel reservation or a letter of invitation from your host in Venezuela.
+Officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended